sonniebailey/sonniebailey.github.io/index-content.md

 Fairhaven Wealth offers something different.

-Our unique service helps you to gain the clarity and confidence to make financial decisions that truly align with your values – without the conflicts of interest common in the financial services industry.
+Our service helps you cultivate the clarity and confidence to make financial decisions that truly align with your values – without the conflicts of interest that are common in the financial services industry.